monk-io/docs/docs/develop/basic-app.md

 //...
 ```

-This has to be reflected in our Kit by telling the container to use the right environment variables and also bringing them out into the Monk namespace.
+This has to be reflected in our Kit by telling the container to use the right environment variables and also bringing them out into the MonkOS namespace.
 This will allow us to alter the variables later when composing the system.

 First, let's define the variables in our `runnable`.
 Add the following `variables` section below the `containers` section: